Geekmie/DevEnvWin/README.md

 2. Follow [this](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) tutorial to create your SSH key and add it to your source control server

+3. Follow [this](https://superuser.com/questions/1296024/windows-ssh-permissions-for-private-key-are-too-open) to change the permissions on your private SSH key.

-3. Copy [`sshagent.sh`](msys64/home/username/sshagent.sh) to the same path on your computer
+4. Copy [`sshagent.sh`](msys64/home/username/sshagent.sh) to the same path on your computer

-4. In your msys64/home/username/.bash_profile, add the following code from [`.bash_profile`](msys64/home/username/.bash_profile):
+5. In your msys64/home/username/.bash_profile, add the following code from [`.bash_profile`](msys64/home/username/.bash_profile):
     ```
     # source the sshagent.sh if it exists
     if [ -f "${HOME}/sshagent.sh" ] ; then
         source "${HOME}/sshagent.sh"
     fi
     ```
-5. Relaunch msys bash.
+6. Relaunch msys bash.
 Your SSH agent should automatically launch with your shell.

 ## GCC